menandmice/micetro_docs/guides/user-manual/windows_dns_policies.rst

 For an overview of the configuration and the related fields, see below.

-Enable Response Rate Limiting.
+Enable Response Rate Limiting
   To enable the Response Rate Limiting

-Log only.
+Log only
   RRL calculations are performed, but potential actions are logged as if RRL is enabled.

-Responses / second.
+Responses / second
   Maximum number of times the servers sends a client the same response within a one second interval.

-Errors / seconds.
+Errors / seconds
   Maximum number of times the servers sends an error response to a client within a one second interval.

-Detection window.
+Detection window
   Specifies the period (in seconds) over which rates are measured and averaged for RRL.

-IPv4 prefix length.
+IPv4 prefix length
   Specifies the IPv4 prefix length, which indicates the size of the subnet in which the incoming queries are grouped.

-IPv6 prefix length.
+IPv6 prefix length
   Specifies the IPv6 prefix length, which indicates the size of the IPv6 subnet in which the incoming queries are grouped

-Leak rate.
+Leak rate
   Specifies the rate at which the server responds to dropped queries

-Truncate rate.
+Truncate rate
   Specifies the rate at which the server responds with truncated responses

-Max responses / window.
+Max responses / window
   Specifies the maximum number of responses that the server sends to a subnet-domain address in a RRL time window.

-Exception list.
+Exception list
   Allows for creating policies that control RRL exceptions.
-There should be a link or other kind of reference to the section about how to edit the DNS Policy list.

 Adding an exception
 ^^^^^^^^^^^^^^^^^^^

-In the Response Rate Limiting window, click on the 'Add' button.
+In the Response Rate Limiting window, click on the :guilabel:`Add` button.

 DNS Policies
 ------------

 To add a DNS policy:

-1. Select the type of DNS policy in the submenu of the 'Edit DNS Server policies'
+1. Select the type of DNS policy in the submenu of the :guilabel:`Edit DNS Server policies`.

-2. Click the 'Add' button to add the new policy
+2. Click the :guilabel:`Add` button to add the new policy

 3. A new dialog window is displayed.
 It is a generic window for adding a DNS policy.
 Refer to :ref:`adding-dns-policies` for more details.